dstackai/dstack/docs/docs/concepts/dev-environments.md

 </div>

-!!! info "Configuration options"
-    You can specify your own Docker image, configure environment variables, etc.
+The YAML file allows you to specify your own Docker image, environment variables, resource requirements, etc.
-    If no image is specified, `dstack` uses its own Docker image (pre-configured with Python, Conda, and essential CUDA drivers).
+If image is not specified, `dstack` uses its own (pre-configured with Python, Conda, and essential CUDA drivers).

-    For more details, refer to the [Reference](../reference/dstack.yml.md#dev-environment).
+For more details on the file syntax, refer to [`.dstack.yml`](../reference/dstack.yml.md).

 ## Run the configuration

-To run a configuration, use the `dstack run` command followed by the working directory path, configuration file path, and any other options (e.g., for requesting hardware resources).
+To run a configuration, use the [`dstack run`](../reference/cli/index.md#dstack-run) command followed by the working directory path, configuration file path, and other options.

 <div class="termy">